Computational-Psychiatry/bitbox/README.md

 ## Installation

 Before installing Bitbox, you need to install 3DI.
 If 3DI is not installed, you will receive an error when trying to use Bitbox.
 3DI repository is located at [https://github.com/Computational-Psychiatry/3DI](https://github.com/Computational-Psychiatry/3DI).
+You will need to use python 3.8 or higher.

 To install Bitbox, follow these steps: